Financial Aid Office

 Satisfactory Academic Progress

-Financial aid is available to medical students who matriculate at the University of Massachusetts Medical School and maintain satisfactory academic progress in the four-year medical school curriculum.
+Financial aid is available to medical students who matriculate at the University of Massachusetts Medical School and maintain satisfactory academic progress in the four-year medical school curriculum, as defined in the academic policies (Section 3, VI, Criteria for Academic Review and Advancement) of the Student Handbook.
 It is expected that most students will complete graduation requirements in four years.
-For either academic or personal reasons, a student may require more than four years to complete the curriculum and will qualify for financial aid only if he/she advances through specified percentages of the Medical School curriculum as follows:
+For either academic or personal reasons, a student may require more than four years to complete the curriculum and will qualify for financial aid only if he/she advances through specified percentages of the Medical School curriculum as defined in Section 3, VI of the Student Handbook.

-Satisfactory academic progress toward the MD degree, along this time scale, will be monitored by the Office of Medical Education through its Basic Science Academic Evaluation Board (for pre-clinical courses) and Clinical Science Academic Evaluation Board (for clinical clerkships and electives), according to their guidelines (see Criteria for Academic Review and Advancement).
-The evaluation boards review at least, at the conclusion of each academic year, the qualitative progress of each student in course completion.
-A student who does not satisfactorily complete all course requirements may be permitted to remediate (see also Remediation Policies).
+Satisfactory academic progress toward the MD degree, along this time scale, will be monitored by the Office of Medical Education through its Basic Science Academic Evaluation Board (for pre-clinical courses) and Clinical Science Academic Evaluation Board (for clinical clerkships and electives), according to their guidelines (see Section 3, VI, Criteria for Academic Review and Advancement).
 The timetable may also be extended and still be deemed as satisfactory academic progress by the evaluation boards for other extenuating circumstances.
 These might include a death in the family, prolonged illness or extended programs based on physical or mental disability.
 In such cases, financial aid may be made available to the student after the student files an appeal for additional resources with the Financial Aid Subcommittee of the Student Affairs Committee.
 It will be the responsibility of the student to provide this subcommittee with documentation detailing the nature of the extenuating circumstances and a specific plan for completing the medical curriculum.
 Appeals are heard and approved on a payment period basis.
 Once approved, a student is considered on financial aid probation for one payment period, and is able to appeal for one additional payment period before re-establishing satisfactory academic progress.

 Financial Aid Appeals